The Dark Order

 The Dark Order is a professional wrestling stable signed to All Elite Wrestling (AEW).
-The stable consists of Evil Uno, John Silver, Alex Reynolds, and Brodie Lee Jr. The stable previously utilized masked henchmen dubbed "creepers" who, when the group was being portrayed as villains, would join them in beatdowns and other disruptive acts as well as an unnamed spokesman who would be more formally dressed and did not participate in any in-ring activities.
+The stable consists of Evil Uno, John Silver, Alex Reynolds, Brodie Lee Jr, and Preston Vance.
+The stable previously utilized masked henchmen dubbed "creepers" who, when the group was being portrayed as villains, would join them in beatdowns and other disruptive acts as well as an unnamed spokesman who would be more formally dressed and did not participate in any in-ring activities.

 The group debuted with Uno and Stu Grayson as its first members in May 2019, during the inaugural Double or Nothing pay-per-view.
 In March 2020, Mr. Brodie Lee made his AEW debut and was revealed as the leader (and "exalted one") of the stable.
 Several wrestlers were added to the group during this period, and Lee would ultimately win the TNT Championship in August 2020.
 However, when he died four months later, AEW hosted the Brodie Lee Celebration of Life; this saw the group turn into heroic characters and name Lee's eight-year-old son their honorary new leader.